-This year the juveniles were fledging earlier than usual.
-Our first capture night on the 11/01/22 had juveniles, with some being quite small.
+Yet again the juveniles fledged early - possibly even earlier than last year.
+On our first mist netting night on the 7/1/23 we caught a juvenile male and put a transmitter on him.
+Our first capture night on the 10/01/23 had juveniles.
+These juveniles were noticeably more robust than last year.
 There could be a variety of factors contributing towards this, particularly around spring/winter weather conditions, but it is unsure exactly what influences early breeding.